 The Sky The sky The earth ends and that's where the sky begins I look at it, And tonight too, it makes me think of you Il Cielo Lucio Dalla

 The new, eagerly awaited film by Ágnes Kocsis, Éden, premiered at last year’s IFFR.
-The same week it was screened at the Gothenburg Film Festival, where I saw it,10 years after Pál Adrienn opened.
+It was screened at the Gothenburg Film Festival the same week, where I saw it, ten years after Pál Adrienn opened.
 It was already a long wait, but still not as long as the 18-year gap between Ildikó Enyedi’s two latest features.
 There are actually several similarities one could quote (impose?) between Éden and On Body and Soul (Teströl és Lélekröl 2017), but that is material for another text.
-On a superficial level, one could say that both films have male leads that are not actors: one a set designer, the other a musician, Belgian Daan Stuyven from the band Daan, which is actually a solo project.
+On a superficial level, one could say that both films have male leads that are not actors: one a set designer, the other a musician, Belgian Daan Stuyven from the band Daan, which is a solo project.

 2021 – A Sky Odyssey

 It’s a challenging role for Lana Baric, verging on the impossible.
 To quote Max von Sydow in A Passion (En Passion 1969), she has to express the lack of expression.
 It’s a riveting performance that commands constant attention.
 Not that there is a lack of other things to admire in the film. Ágnes Kocsis proves, once again, that she is one of cinema’s most supreme formalists working today.
 Apart from the Stalker reference, this is Kocsis’ most Kubrickian work.
 Not merely because Éva wears gear that looks like it could be utilized in space, but for the clockwork precision of how the pieces fit into the impressive puzzle.
 How does the picture perform on an emotional scale?